aicip/GCNMF-s2k/README.md

 ###Results###
 You should see the following results (and a lot more!) after running the demo.

-* Ground truth and estimated appliancesâ€™ signals using the S2K-NMF method for one random testing day (1440 minutes).
+* Ground truth and estimated appliances’ signals using the S2K-NMF method for one random testing day (1440 minutes).

 ![f1](alldev2.png)